neysofu/harry-potter-in-bf/README.md

 "Harry Potter and the Philosopher's Stone" is apparently one of the most translated pieces of modern literatures.
 Someone on Reddit pointed out that a Brainfuck version was missing, and I felt *that* urge to waste away one hour of my life.

 So, here it is.
-Running `book.bf` will print out the full contents of the book.
+Running `book.bf` will print out the full contents of the book (US edition).

 ```
 $ curl https://raw.githubusercontent.com/neysofu/harry-potter/master/book.bf | ./brainfuck